 Self-hosted

-Flagsmith appears to have several advantages over GrowthBook, particularly in maturity and licensing.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Both Flagsmith and GrowthBook have their unique strengths and serve similar purposes effectively.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS, Bash, Typescript, JSX, Python, Next.js, SCSS.